Grouping insurance for related businesses

 Grouping does not apply to employers who are:

-- related to other employers where their combined annual wages payable to workers does not exceed $750,000
+• related to other employers where their combined annual wages payable to workers do not exceed $750,000

 How to register as a group